world-L/SoftwareEngineering/README.md

 -------------------------------------------

 #####There are several rules that you have to follow:

+* You have to compile Main.java file before execution

 * Cannot use those characters in html output file name
 >\\ / : * ? \" < > |